yaleman/Andy/README.md

 * *self._save* and *self._load* - save/load functionality for pickling *self._data*
 * *self._help* - returns a list of non-private functions, will be expanding to use docstrings Some Day Soon. :)
 * *self._handle_text* - parses the default data from *Andy.interact()* and runs public functions. *[pluginname] [publicfuncname]* will run said function.

+# File Caching Notes
+* If a file has an expiry of -1, it'll be cached forever